The Tree of Wooden Clogs

-It won fourteen awards including the Palme d'or at Cannes and the César Award for Best Foreign Film.
+The Tree of Wooden Clogs received critical acclaim, winning fourteen awards, including the Palme d'Or at Cannes and the César Award for Best Foreign Film.
 The original version of the movie is spoken in Lombard (the Bergamasque variety, an Eastern Lombard dialect).

+In 2008, the film was included in the Italian Ministry of Cultural Heritage's 100 Italian Films to be Saved, recognising it as one of the films that "have changed the collective memory of the country between 1942 and 1978."